The Certification & Exam Process

 The Application Process: Senior Psychologist Option

-Applicants with at least 15 years of post-doctoral experience in Clinical Child and Adolescent Psychology may qualify for examination under the “Senior Psychologist” option.
+Applicants that have been licensed at the independent doctoral level 15+ years may qualify for examination under the “Senior Psychologist” option.
 If the candidate is currently listed in the National Register of Health Service Providers, which will serve as the source for information on education training and experience, the application process is simplified.

 Please refer to the Exam Manual for additional details of the Senior Psychologist Option.